marcohu/rules_antlr/README.md

 | Python, Python2, Python3 | `src/antlr4`     |
 | Swift                    |  &nbsp;          |

-For languages with no default, you have to set your preference with the [`layout`](docs/antlr4.md#antlr-layout) attribute.
+For languages with no default, you would have to set your preference with the [`layout`](docs/antlr4.md#antlr-layout) attribute.